marco76/SpringAngular2TypeScript/README.md

 # SpringAngular2TypeScript

 This is an example of implementation of a 'Full Stack Web Application'.
-Please note that this code is very experimental and continuosly modified.
+Please note that this code is very experimental and regularly modified:

 - Spring Boot on the backend
 - AngularJS 2 on the frontend
 - TypeScript as frontend language